relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning.md

 ---

-### Machine Learning
+## Machine Learning

-Machine Learning models can help identify risk, categorize documents to create more tailored Rules, or identify irrelevant content that shouldn't be alerted on to reduce false-positive alerting.
 Trace Machine Learning models are binary classifiers, meaning each model Ranks a document between 0-100 on the likelihood of it being a positive example of the type of content that the model is attempting to identify.
 E.g. a Spam model would Rank a document it's confident is spam as 95 and a document it believes is not spam as 15.
 Because our models are binary classifiers, you will create a different model for each behavior you are looking to identify.
 You can have multiple Machine Learning models implemented within your workspace.

 Relativity Trace comes with an expanding set of **Pre-Built Machine Learning Models** and the **Policy Enhancement Process** to effectively implement these models within your organization.
 To learn more about the Trace Pre-Built Machine Learning Models reach out to support@relativity.com.

-> **IMPORTANT:** Each Machine Learning model should be as specific as possible.
+Each Machine Learning model should be as specific as possible.
 Creating a model to identify "Risk" overall will not be very accurate, because "Risk" can be hundreds of different things.
 Rather you'd want to create one Machine Learning model for "Sharing of Insider Information", another for "Change of Venue", and another for "Sexual Harassment".
 Each of these models will be more accurate because they are looking for one behavior rather than many.
->
+{: .info }

-> **Examples of common models:**
+**Examples of common models:**
->
-> 1. Remove Irrelevant Content (Spam, Newsletter, Research Reports, etc.)
+1. Remove Irrelevant Content (Spam, Newsletter, Research Reports, etc.)
-> 2. Classify Communication Types (Trade Related Communications, Sales conversations, etc.)
+2. Classify Communication Types (Trade Related Communications, Sales conversations, etc.)
-> 3. Risk Identification (Insider Information, Boasting, Rumors, etc.)
+3. Risk Identification (Insider Information, Boasting, Rumors, etc.)

-#### Setting up a Machine Learning Model
+### Setting up a Machine Learning Model

 Follow these steps to build a machine learning model: